reidBvfx/advPythonCourse/5_app/README.md

 Changes:

 getVertexInfo:
+    - now takes DSObject as an argument
     - cleaner moveAllVerts
+    - outputs matching verts to JSON file

+DSObect:
     - reads from JSON file
-    - outputs matching verts to JSON file
     - fixing naming conventions now 2 functions [correctNameFace & correctNameVertex]
     - finding number in poly name is own function
+    - getter and setter functions for path and lists